 Because, without installing Magisk, TWRP will be overwritten by the stock recovery data when you reboot the smartphone back into MIUI.
 This gives those the ability to simply boot into TWRP when they want to do something (such as creating a Nandroid backup), or go with a permanent install by flashing Magisk.

-Note – Completing the full tutorial below will modify your smartphone in a way that will prevent you from accepting OTA updates using the traditional method.
-You can still manually install OTA updates if you want, but trying to install them from the update notification will result in the update failing and your smartphone rebooting back into Android.
+Installing TWRP on the Xiaomi Redmi 7 will modify the smartphone in a way that will prevent you from accepting OTA updates using the traditional method.
+You can still manually install OTA updates if you want, but trying to install them from the update notification will result in the update failing to be installed.

 Time needed: 5 minutes.